RefilweSethunya/My-AWS-re-Start-Journey-2025/README.md

 # My AWS re/Start Journey

-This repo contains my personal notes, labs, and projects from the AWS re/Start program.
-It contains my personal notes, completed labs, and projects demonstrating applied AWS skills.
+This repo contains my personal notes, completed labs, and projects demonstrating applied AWS skills from the AWS re/Start program.

 It serves as:
 - A **knowledge base** I can refer back to